 Horse Profile - Quip

 Quip became the next long shot to win on the Road to the Kentucky Derby Saturday at odds of 19-1.
 Quip made his mark on the Derby Trail with a stalk-and-pounce one-length victory in the Tampa Bay Derby (G2) March 10.
-Flameaway finished 2nd, a neck in front of the front-running favorite World Approval.
+Flameaway finished 2nd, a neck in front of the front-running favorite World of Trouble.
 Quip’s winning time for the 1 1/16 mile Tampa Bay Derby was 1:44.72 following a moderate pace.

 Quip won his third race in four starts and paid a handsome $40.20 on a $2 win wager, and he secured his spot in the starting gate for the Kentucky Derby with 50 qualifying points.
 Following a 7th place finish in the Kentucky Jockey Club (G2) in his last start in November, Quip was training very well at the Fair Grounds this year and then had a strong 4 furlong work at Tampa Bay Downs the week of the race.
 While the son of Distorted Humor was severely overlooked at the betting window, his trainer, Fair Grounds-based Rudolphe Brisset knew his horse was maturing and improving.

 “The transition from 2 to 3 is very important for a Thoroughbred, and I could see by the way he acted that he had grown up.
 He matured a lot physically and carried more weight,” Brisset noted about his Derby hopeful when he returned to New Orleans in early January to resume training.
 Brisset picked up his first big-race win on his own after serving as assistant trainer for Bill Mott for 11 years.